NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 * Applies to all the compile time assemblies and runtime assemblies.
 * Apply to transitive dependencies.
-* Apply to package reference only.
+* Only apply to package reference.
 Will not apply to project reference.

 ### Solution - Technical details